-The island has definitely seen a rise in tourism over the last few years and while it is a still a relative “secret” to most tourists, the word is out in the backpacking/budget travel scene.
+Like much of Thailand, the island has seen a rise in tourism over the last few years and, while it’s still a relative “secret” to most tourists, more and more people visit each year.

 Because of this, you’ll find plenty of luxury accommodation options intermingled with affordable budget options.
 There’s something for every budget here.

-Prices on the island are much cheaper when compared to other popular islands and its relative size and location means that even when the island is busy, it doesn’t feel that busy.
+Fortunately, prices on the island are much cheaper compared to other popular islands like Ko Phi Phi.
+And its relative size and location mean that even when the island is busy, it doesn’t feel that busy.